 In Wildwood mysticism or witches work, you work with nature.
 You work with the energy of all that is.
 You don’t work against it.
 You don’t deny in a way that is going to create strife and hardship and failure.
 You work with the energies.

 So that’s what we want to do.
 We want to get to know all of the self, all of what is available to us, and find the gifts which she touched on–’the ability to respond to art and poetry, to be capable of passionate love and to experience the mystery.’

-Debbie Ford—you’ve probably heard of her, she wrote the book, “The Dark Side of the Lightchasers”–says the same thing.
-She says,
+Debbie Ford—you’ve probably heard of her, she wrote the book, “The Dark Side of the Lightchasers”–says the same thing,

 “Every aspect of ourselves is a gift.
 Every emotion and every trait that we possess help show us the way to enlightenment, to oneness.”

 So, this is not a one-off theme!
 This is a common theme among certain circles and people who are willing to do the hard work.
 It’s not the easy work!
 It’s the hard work.
 It’s not a quick fix, it’s a diligent modification… well, let’s see… Carolyn Myss calls it “self-exploration and contemplation.”
 It’s about really getting in there!

 In order to get the gifts of the shadow, first we must unearth the hidden beliefs and aspects of ourselves that are keeping us from spiritual freedom, self-empowerment, and our fullest potential.

 Some of us already know what our less-desirable traits are.
 We know what we maybe don’t like about ourselves, or what maybe other people don’t like about us, but even then, there’s still probably some hidden parts that we don’t want to look at.